Up to 50% off sofas & mattresses — limited‑time deals.

-You can wake up with a stiff neck, a numb arm, a sore lower back, or a partner complaining about snoring and still miss the real issue: how you sleep.
-This guide explains which sleeping positions usually work best, who should avoid them, and how to adjust pillows and posture so your spine, breathing, and digestion work with you instead of against you overnight.
+You can wake up with a stiff neck, a numb arm, a sore lower back, or a partner nudging you about snoring and still miss the real issue: how you sleep.
+This guide breaks down which sleeping positions usually work best, who should be cautious with them, and how small changes in pillows and posture can make the night feel better instead of worse.

 What’s the Best Sleeping Position for Most People?

-- Best for some neck and back pain: Back sleeping can be excellent when it keeps the spine relaxed and symmetrical, especially with support under the knees and proper neck support.
-It is not automatically the best choice if you also snore heavily, have reflux, or have obstructive sleep apnea.
+• Best for some neck and back pain: Back sleeping can work very well when it keeps the spine relaxed and even.
+It usually works best with support under the knees and a pillow that keeps the head from tipping too far forward or back.

 Common Sleeping Position Mistakes and Risks